Penelopeep/ToggleConstellation/README.md

 - hartie95#8966 for VersionSupportHelper which I totally didn't steal from SwitchElement plugin
 - juuyokka .#9097 for letting me know that I'm dumb, and I could use getTalents() in first place
 - Lurius#2569 for fixing **all** function, I send entire logic to him btw, **but** he coded it and reformatted entire code soo... <3

+### Plugin made for 1.3.1-dev version of Grasscutter